34r7h/ecopos/README.md

 ecoposcommon - a common submodule that (no deps)

-To install:
+## To install:

-$ npm install yeoman
+> sudo npm install yeoman -g
-$ npm install -g generator-cg-angular
+> sudo npm install -g generator-cg-angular

-To run (from the root dir of the module worked on):
+## To run (from the root dir of the module worked on):

+New Directive bundle:
-yo cg-angular:directive my-awesome-directive
+> yo cg-angular:directive my-awesome-directive

+New Partial bundle:
-yo cg-angular:partial my-partial
+> yo cg-angular:partial my-partial

+New Service:
-yo cg-angular:service my-service
+> yo cg-angular:service my-service

+New Filter:
-yo cg-angular:filter my-filter
+> yo cg-angular:filter my-filter

+Test server:
+> grunt server

+Compile:
-Test server: $ grunt server Compile: $ grunt build
+> grunt build

-*** note ***
+### *** notes ***

 Changes to ecoposcommon must be compiled before it can be used by the other submodules or ecopos.
 Each submodule must be compiled prior to compiling ecopos. derp.